Duchy of Löwenberg: Geography

-The original duchy was located in the south-western part of Lower Silesia on the current lands of Lwówek Śląski County with the southern part of the duchy covering most of the modern Jelenia Góra County.
+The original duchy was located in the south-western part of Lower Silesia on the current lands of Lwówek County with the southern part of the duchy covering most of the modern Karkonosze County.
 Lwówek Śląski was the biggest town (around 11.000 inhabitants.) and also the capital of the duchy.
 The town of Lwowek had its own mint and coin.
 The town had double walls and two big churches.
 Some other important towns located within the lands of the duchy were: Wleń, Gryfów Śląski (Greiffenberg) and Jelenia Góra (Hirschberg).
 The main factor of the rapid development of the area was gold surrounding Lwowek Slaski and the trade road Via Regia.
 Some sources say that a few tons of gold were excavated in the Middle Ages from the mines around Lwowek.
 After the exhaustion of the gold mines the citizens started to earn from cloth producing, weaving, crafts, trade and sandstone processing.